7 Sharing Your Prototype

 • Understand how to carry out project promotions

-As we enter the evaluation phase, think about your team and stakeholders.
-Identify who should be the first to view each version of your product, and when their feedback might be most valuable.
+As you enter the evaluation phase, make sure to call upon your team and your stakeholders (for review, see Module 2).
+Identify who should be the first to view each iteration, or version, of your project and when their feedback might be most valuable.
+Consider the strengths and weaknesses of each group you’d like to evaluate the project, and use these to guide who sees the project and when.

 Does the web application do what I set out for it to do?

-Assess whether your application fulfills its purpose effectively.
+Assess whether your application fulfills your project goals.
 Take a moment to review and evaluate its performance, noting any shortcomings and potential areas for improvement.

 Are there any issues with the web application?

-This step is an ongoing process, and will most likely never be quite finished.
+This step is an ongoing process, and you will likely never be 100% complete with this part of the evaluation process.
 The web application can always be improved and redesigned to better accomplish what we set out to do.
 If you aren’t careful, one can be stuck on this step for some time seeking perfection.
 Therefore, it is best if you stick to your goal and set that as your limit.

-This can be done in multiple ways.
-The first is to look for any major bugs within the application that limits its ability to correctly function.
-You can accomplish this on your own, but it’s best done with multiple eyes.
-Ask other members of your team to look through the application and report any major bugs they find.
+This evaluation can be done in multiple ways.
+The first is to look for any major bugs within the application that limits its ability to function correctly.
+You have developed the project on your own, so you may not be able to see this with your own eyes, as you may have blind spots when it comes to bugs.
+So, this step is better to have multiple eyes on.
+Ask other members of your team—especially those who were not involved in the development process— to look through the application and report any major bugs they find.
 Use your stakeholders!
 Invite them to test out the beginnings of a project they’ve probably been waiting ages for.
 Have them report any bugs they find.

 After you have combed through the project, take your list of bugs and iterate the project again with the intent to fix them.
 From here all major bugs should be dealt with, and you’ll be left with only minor fixes.

 For minor fixes, dealing with them can depend on the project.
-You might not need to hammer out every last imperfection in the beginning.
+You might not need to hammer out every last imperfection in the beginning (more on this when we go over a Hard vs. Soft Launch).
 On the other hand, you might be dealing with an extremely sensitive or complex project, and any issue with the final design (including small ones) might prevent the project from succeeding.
 In any case, you know your audience and your project best.
-If you and your stakeholders are happy with the project, then you can continue to dissemination.
+If you and your stakeholders are happy with the project, then you can check this question off your list.

 Can my intended audience use the web application in a way that is intuitive?